Supported devices and system requirements

 Note: The iOS app is portrait-only and displays in Light Mode regardless of your system Dark Mode setting.
 Some UI elements (such as tab bar labels) use a fixed text size and don't scale with Dynamic Type.

-Note: The Flow keyboard's bottom row has no period or punctuation key — the space bar fills the full width.
-On small-screen iPhones (iPhone SE 2nd and 3rd generation, 4.7"), a globe (🌐) button appears so you can switch to other installed keyboards.
+Note: The Flow Keyboard's bottom row has no period or punctuation key — the space bar fills the full width.
+On small-screen iPhones (iPhone SE 2nd and 3rd generation, 4.7"), a globe (🌐) button appears in all keyboard modes so you can switch to other installed keyboards.

 Android